icinganalysis/icinganalysis.github.io/content/assessments.md

 ![Database compared to THICK with missed horn.](images/6000_ice_shapes/database_compared_to_thick%20missed%20horn2.png)
 _<div style="text-align: center;">A case with identified horn locations that are debatable.</div>_

+## Introduction

+Assessments of LEWICE ice shapes compared to experiment have been published twice.

+The LEWICE THICK utility program was uses to identify ice horn locations and maximum heights.
+However, engineering judgement was used to adjust some values in the IceVal database.
+Cases with questionable ice horn identifications can be found in the database.

+The difficulty of consistently identifying ice horns affects the comparison assessment between LEWICE and experiment.

 ## Published assessments

 The overall comparison of LEWICE [^1] analysis to experimental data to has been published twice.